opencast/opencast/docs/guides/admin/docs/installation/ansible.md

 differences between testing and production use are:

  - Setting different passwords for all password options in `group_vars/all.yml`.
-These scripts default to the common passwords used worldwide by Opencast.
+These scripts default to the common passwords used by default by Opencast.
 You do not want to use these passwords in production.
  - Changing `install_mariadb` to `false`.
 These scripts install MariaDB from your distribution's package manager by default, but some institutions may want to use an institution-wide MariaDB instance.
 If this is true for you, set this value to `false` to prevent installation of MariaDB.
 The database schema will still be imported, although you